The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Implications

-\textbf{One caching configuration may not fit all.} Our results show that caching large files often fails to reduce build duration, and developers struggle to identify suitable directories.
-CI services should provide tools to (a) detect artifacts worth caching~\cite{gallaba2020accelerating} and (b) identify cached artifacts no longer used in builds, helping developers better tailor caching strategies to project needs.
+\begin{itemize}[leftmargin=8pt] \item[] \textbf{One caching configuration may not fit all.} RQ\textsubscript{3} shows that caching large files often fails to reduce build duration, and developers struggle to identify suitable directories.
+CI services should help (a) detect artifacts worth caching~\cite{gallaba2020accelerating} and (b) identify stale cached artifacts so developers can better tune caching strategies.
+Developers should also periodically update cached dependencies to prevent dependency staleness and security risks~\cite{kula2018developers}.